This is a Clilstore unit. You can .

 Gardjola Gardens in Senglea's bastions offer spectacular views of the Grand Harbour

-The Gardjola Gardens are located in Senglea, on the top of the bastion with fantastic panoramic views over Marsa, Valletta, Grand Harbour and Fort St. Angelo.
+The Gardjola Gardens are located in Senglea, on the top of the bastion with fantastic panoramic views over Marsa, Valletta, the Grand Harbour and Fort St. Angelo.

 The eye on the tower is a popular icon representing Malta, featured in many brochures about the Island.
 The gardens have palm trees and provide a spot to relax under the shade while enjoying the view.